KEggensperger/keggensperger.github.io/_teaching/2023-winter-seminar.md

 location: "Tübingen"
 ---

 Have you ever trained an ML model and wondered how to efficiently optimize its hyperparameters?
-Have you heard of AutoML and want to learn more?
 Then this seminar is for you!

 TL;DR
 ======
 AutoML aims to support ML users (and ML researchers) by automating parts of the ML workflow.
-In this seminar we will read some classic and recent research papers in the field of AutoML with a focus on hyperparameter optimization using Bayesian optimization and AutoML systems for tabular data.
+In this seminar we will read some classic and also recent research papers in the field of AutoML with a focus on Bayesian optimization and AutoML systems for tabular data.

 Why should you attend this seminar?
 ======
-Besides practicing your presentation skills, you will also
+Besides practicing your scientific communication skills, you will also
-  * identify and discuss challenges in the field of AutoML
+  * learn about the key contributions in the field of AutoML
-  * learn about recent research in the field of hyperparameter optimization and AutoML systems
+  * be able to discuss recent research in the field of hyperparameter optimization and AutoML systems
   * gain experience in reading, understanding and presenting research papers

 Requirements